thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 assembly intructions.
 Assembly instructions are stored in instances of the `other` instruction.

+The implementation of this pass is called via the \ref remove_asm(goto_modelt &) function.
+For full documentation of this pass see \ref remove_asm.h

 _This pass has no predeccesor._

 ### String Instrumentation